hwheeler01/comp150/classnotes.md

 <h2><a name="Boolean"></a>Boolean
 Algebra, Truth Tables, and Digital
 Circuits</h2>
-<p>We have illustrated a simple machine language and
-seen how multiple machine language statements can be used to do central operations in a high level language.
+We have illustrated a simple machine language and seen how multiple machine language statements can be used to do central operations in a high level language.
 This language is simple, but still it has been described in words!
 How can a